Kingston Travel Guide

 Kingston is most commonly used as a springboard or starting point for travel further afield in Jamaica.
 Port Antonio, separated from Kingston by the Blue Mountains, is a popular destination, and Ocho Rios is also close by.
 Two other favourite beach resort destinations are Montego Bay and Negril, and although they are on the other side of the island, Jamaica is small enough to allow for such travel.

-The main gateway to the beaches and resorts of Jamaica, Norman Manley Kingston International Airport is located 11 miles (18km) southeast of Kingston.
+The main gateway to the beaches and resorts of Jamaica, Norman Manley Kingston International Airport, is located 11 miles (18km) southeast of Kingston.
 The airport is undergoing an extensive renovation which will only be complete in 2022, but it is a modern and convenient airport, if a little chaotic.
 There are regular cheap flights to Kingston from the US and the UK.
-Get more information on Airports in Kingston.

 Did you know?